Full-time: MPhys (Hons) is 4 years; Part-time: Typically 6 years depending on rate of study.

 For changes to 2017 UCAS tariff entry requirements please see our important information.
 UCLan requires all undergraduate applicants to have a minimum attainment of five GCSEs at grade C and above, or equivalent, (including Maths and English).
 In 2017 and beyond we will view the new Grade 4 as being equivalent to a C grade and will therefore require students to achieve GCSE Grade 4 or above.
 However, if the subject is relevant to our degree programme and requires a higher GCSE grade (e.g. GCSE B grade), and/or includes a Professional body that governs the entry requirements, Grade 5 or above may be required.

-All the BSc (Hons)/MPhys courses have a common first year with the opportunity to choose your specialisation at the end of that year: Physics, Applied Physics, Physics with Astrophysics, or Astrophysics.
-You can choose if you want to continue on to the MPhys route at the end of Year 2.
+All the BSc (Hons)/MPhys courses have common induction modules with the opportunity to choose your specialisation on completion: Physics, Applied Physics, Physics with Astrophysics, or Astrophysics.
+You can choose if you want to continue on to the MPhys route.
 If you are planning a career in scientific research, we would strongly recommend the four-year MPhys qualification.

-If you are interested in a career in scientific research, we would strongly recommend the 4-year MPhys course.
-The MPhys Project provides an introduction to research and contributes 50% to the final year assessment.
-This project work may be undertaken abroad within a collaborating research group (such as Germany, Italy, South Africa, or NASA).
+The MPhys individual project provides an introduction to research and lasts a whole semester in the final year.
+This takes the place of the normal BSc project and may be undertaken abroad within a collaborating research group (such as Florence, Italy, South Africa or NASA).

-The undergraduate Masters MPhys course, which allows students to study to a greater depth than is possible on the Bachelors course, takes four years to complete.
-All students are initially enrolled onto the BSc (Hons) course and then may have the option of transferring to the MPhys after Year 2, taking into account your achievements and career aspirations.
-You will study 6 modules per year, making a total of 18 modules for the BSc (Hons) and 24 modules for the MPhys.
+The Masters MPhys course allows students to study to a greater depth than is possible on the Bachelors course, and takes and extra year to complete.
+You enrol onto the MPhys course in the first instance and can decide between BSc (Hons) and MPhys after the initial years of the course, taking into account your achievements and career aspirations.
+You will study six modules per year, making a total of 18 modules for the BSc and 24 modules for the MPhys.

 The staff who teach on these courses are all members of the Jeremiah Horrocks Institute for Mathematics, Physics, and Astronomy.
 They all have doctoral research degrees and come from diverse and international backgrounds.
 Research interests include: solar physics; stellar, galactic, and extragalactic astrophysics; cosmology and large-scale structure; computational astrophysics; acoustics; optics and photonics; magnetic materials; condensed matter; and computational molecular modelling.